Rutgers grease trucks

 Cost: Depends on purchase, generally $6-10

-As I discovered during a recent visit to Rutgers, the place to stuff your face in town is the collection of campus “grease trucks” that serve “Fat sandwiches” – various types of sandwich loaded with all sorts of greasy goodies guaranteed to clog your arteries.
+As I discovered during a visit to Rutgers University a few years back, the place to stuff your face in town is the collection of campus “grease trucks” that serve “Fat sandwiches” – various types of sandwich loaded with all sorts of greasy goodies guaranteed to clog your arteries.

 Yes, it’s hideous and unhealthy, but how can you not partake in the local delicacy?
 Adam from Man vs. Food, one of my favorite shows, even filmed part of an episode here.

 The Fat Koko and the Fat Moon tempted me, but I went with the Fat Darrell – chicken fingers, mozzarella sticks, french fries and marinara sauce piled onto a roll.
 I actually thought it would be way more greasy than it was.
 I was expecting something similar to the Italian beef sandwich in Chicago, where you can barely hold it because the bread is sopping wet.

 Instead, it looked like this:

 Kind of a letdown, right?
 It’s not the most visually appealing thing I’ve ever seen.
 And a little more marinara would’ve been nice.
 The cheese sticks were the best part.
 If I had to do it again?
 I’d replace the fries with onion rings.
 And add bacon.
 Oh yeah…

 Rutgers grease trucks menu, hours, prices and parking information

 The Rutgers grease trucks all serve basically the same menu items, and the sandwiches start at around $6.
 You can also order a salad or grilled chicken, if you’re insane and want to try a “healthy” item from a “grease truck.”